rosflight/rosflight_docs/docs/user-guide/rosplane-setup.md

 colcon build
 ```

+!!! warning
+    The build will fail if you have not built the `rosflight_msgs` previously or if you are not currently building it.

 Next, source the `rosflight_ws` install files.
 If you already added the source command to your `.bashrc` from the [ROS2 Setup](./ros2-setup.md) page, then you can skip this step.